vishvAsa/notes/skills/animal-husbandry/goat.md

 - Hay from Horse grams/ground nuts/maize (dry, important in rainy season) - 0.75kg
 - Mix of grains like corn, rice, sajje, etc. - 0.25kg.
 They can eat .5kg as well, can include pulses (like hurLi kALu) - but more expensive.

 Only one of the greens oft results in loose motion.
+Alternate: silage.

+Daily feed (dry matter): 10% of live body weight.

 Typical feeding times: 8 am 12 pm 4 pm 7 pm